sourcefrog/cargo-mutants/book/src/performance.md

 <https://matklad.github.io/2021/09/04/fast-rust-builds.html> has good general advice on making Rust builds and tests faster.

+## Avoid doctests

 Rust doctests are pretty slow, because every doctest example becomes a separate test binary.
 If you're using doctests only as testable documentation and not to assert correctness of the code, you can skip them with `cargo mutants -- --all-targets`.

+## Optimized builds

 On _some but not all_ projects, cargo-mutants can be faster if you use `-C --release`, which will make the build slower but may make the tests faster.
 Typically this will help on projects with very long CPU-intensive test suites.

-Cargo-mutants now shows the breakdown of build versus test time which may help you work out if this will help.
-(On projects like this you might also choose just to turn up optimization for all debug builds in [`.cargo/config.toml`](https://doc.rust-lang.org/cargo/reference/config.html).
+cargo-mutants now shows the breakdown of build versus test time which may help you work out if this will help: if the tests are much slower than the build it's worth trying more more compiler optimizations.

+On projects like this you might also choose just to turn up optimization for all debug builds in [`.cargo/config.toml`](https://doc.rust-lang.org/cargo/reference/config.html).

+## Ramdisks

 cargo-mutants causes the Rust toolchain (and, often, the program under test) to read and write _many_ temporary files.
 Setting the temporary directory onto a ramdisk can improve performance significantly.
 This is particularly important with parallel builds, which might otherwise hit disk bandwidth limits.
 For example on Linux: